 Editor’s note: No one developer or company has yet succeeded in creating a fully autonomous vehicle.
 But we’re getting closer.
-With this new DRIVE Labs blog series, we’ll take an engineering-focused look at each individual open challenge — from perceiving paths to handling intersections — and how the NVIDIA DRIVE AV Software team is mastering it to create safe and robust self-driving software.
+With this new DRIVE Labs series, we’ll take an engineering-focused look at each individual open challenge — from perceiving paths to handling intersections — and how the NVIDIA DRIVE AV Software team is mastering it to create safe and robust self-driving software.

 MISSION: Building Path Perception Confidence via Diversity and Redundancy